geoffrey-diederichs/CTF_SSI_2024/01_I_love_food/README.md

 ## Dynamic analysis

-Let's find out how many bytes we need to write over before modifying local_c using gdb.
+Let's find out how many bytes we need to send to modify local_c using gdb.

 First, we'll add a breakpoint (gdb will stop everytime the program reaches this instruction) after the gets() function is called.
 To do so, we'll disassemble the vuln() function and look for the instruction calling gets() :